BudacaB/CS50AI/Lecture5/traffic/README.md

-Experimenting with the Convolutional Neural Network configuration, I noticed that adding convolutional layers bring a considerable increase in accuracy, but this does run into diminishing returns pretty quick beyond a point.
+Experimenting with the Convolutional Neural Network configuration, I noticed that adding convolutional layers brings a considerable increase in accuracy, but this does run into diminishing returns pretty quick beyond a point.
 Also, an increase in the number of filters seems to lead to an increase in accuracy as well.